Apricot-S/mjai-manue-go/test/original_vs_port/README.md

 - server
   - The mjai server.
-  - Manages game progression and outputs logs to `../log_dir` (output directory can be changed).
+  - Manages game progression and outputs logs to the specified directory.
 - manue
   - The original mjai-manue (1 instance).
   - Connects to the server to play matches.